Fastcode/VisualMesh/readme/flavour/label.md

 # Label
 Label describes how the final labels for each of the visual mesh points will be provided.
-These flavours also decide the loss function that will be used by the network when training.
+This flavour also decides the loss function that will be used by the network when training.

 ## Classification
 The classification label flavour is the typical method that is used when labelling each visual mesh point as a distinct class.
-It works by providing a png image where each pixel has a unique rgb colour assigned to it.
+It works by providing a png image where each pixel has a unique RGB colour assigned to it.
 Each class will be made up of one or more of these colours.

 If a pixel has 0 opacity (is transparent) then that pixel is considered "unlabelled" and the contents of that pixel will not influence the training output.
-This will also occur if a pixel has a colour that is not "claimed" by a specific class.
+This will also occur if a pixel has a colour that is not assigned to a specific class.
 Take care with this as if you want multiple classes to be assigned to a background "environment" class

 Below is an example of an image and the associated mask for that image.